Greek diaspora: United States

 The United States has the largest ethnically-Greek population outside Greece.
 According to the US Department of State, the Greek-American community numbers about three million and the vast majority are third- or fourth-generation immigrants.
 According to the World Council of Churches, the Ecumenical Patriarchate has a membership of 600,000 in the US and Canada who are still Greek Orthodox; however, many Greeks in both countries have adopted other religions or become secular.
 The 2010 census recorded about 130,000 Greek Americans, although members of the community dispute its accuracy.

 Canada

 Most Greek Canadians live in Toronto, Montreal and Vancouver.
 The 2016 census reported that 271,405 Canadians were Greek by ancestry and 16,715 people were born in Greece.

 Chile

 Greek immigration to Chile began during the 16th century from the island of Crete.
-Cretan Greeks settled in the Antofagasta Region in the mid-16th century and spread to other locations, such as the Greek colony in Santiago and the cities of San Diego, Valparaíso, Talcahuano, Puerto Mont, and Punta Arenas.
+Cretan Greeks settled in the Antofagasta Region in the mid-16th century and spread to other locations, such as the Greek colony in Santiago and the cities of San Diego, Valparaíso, Talcahuano, Puerto Montt, and Punta Arenas.